Be (Common album)

 Be is the sixth studio album by American rapper Common.
 It was released on May 24, 2005, by Geffen Records and GOOD Music.
+The album is Common's first album under Geffen, following the mediocre performance of 2002's Electric Circus and the July 2003 merger of preceding label MCA Records, which, like Geffen and its sister label Interscope Records, was a division of Universal Music Group.

-The album was primarily produced by rapper Kanye West, with additional production from frequent collaborator J Dilla.
+The album was primarily and executively produced by rapper and GOOD Music founder Kanye West, with additional production from frequent collaborator J Dilla.
 It debuted at number two on the US Billboard 200, with first-week sales of 185,000 copies in the United States.
-The album is Common's second album to sell over 500,000 copies (over 800,000 copies sold), becoming a certified gold by the Recording Industry Association of America (RIAA).
+In 2025, the album was certified Platinum by the Recording Industry Association of America (RIAA).

 Be was also a critical success, receiving acclaim and accolades from several critics and music publications.
 The album received a perfect "XXL" rating from hip hop publication XXL and was deemed Common's magnum opus by HipHopGoldenAge.
+In 2022 and 2024, Rolling Stone and Billboard included Be on their lists of the greatest hip-hop albums of all time.

 Conception

 Background

-Be was touted as Common's comeback album after the commercially disastrous Electric Circus.
-His previous album lacked promotion following MCA Records's absorption under Geffen.
+Be was touted as Common's comeback album after the commercially disastrous Electric Circus (2002); the predecessor lacked promotion following MCA Records' absorption into Geffen, which was completed in July 2003.
 His new alliance with Kanye West helped to spark public interest in the project, as the album was produced by West and released by his own label GOOD Music.
 "I met Kanye in '96…" he said.
 "He was still in high school.
 He used to come around No I.D.'s house, a guy that used to produce for me.
 The thing I noticed about Kanye was that he could really rap!
 He had some kind of hunger that I hadn't really seen before."

 "He's today's Marvin Gaye of rap," West enthused on a DVD accompanying a deluxe edition of Be.
 "Buy the album.
 If you in a situation where you can barely buy groceries, burn the album."